No two victims of sex trafficking have the same story. But many stories sound a lot like Sarah’s: a big dream and a wrong turn.

 What can we do?

-Human trafficking is combated in three main ways: prevention, protection, and prosecution.
+Human trafficking is combated in three main ways: prosecution, protection, and prevention.
 While the image of rogue missionaries kicking in doors or going undercover in the slums of Bangkok may be inspiring, the reality is that this “3P” strategy is increasingly being pursued through partnerships with governments and other nonprofits.
 Solving big-time problems involves big-time cooperation.

 Protection is probably what most North Americans imagine when they think of combating trafficking.
 It encompasses rescuing victims, rehabilitating them, and reintegrating them into society.
 This is where TEAM’s ministries are involved, whether in Italy or Austria.
 It is also an area where many Christian missions organizations are uniquely suited to serve, particularly the “rehabilitation” and “reintegration” parts, because of their highly relational nature — though make no mistake, journeying with someone through the healing process is long, hard, and skillful work.
 The role of “rescue” gets tricky and more technical and, as with prosecution, should really be left to trained criminal justice professionals.